Dekalb County Attorney

 If you have been charged with a crime, you may need to call a Dekalb County attorney right away to ensure that your constitutional rights are protected against overzealous prosecutors and law enforcement officers.

-Andrew R. Lynch, P.C. is a Dekalb County attorney representing people who have been charged with a broad range of state or federal offenses.
-Guided by decades of experience and a passionate drive to protect clients’ rights, Andrew R. Lynch, P.C. crafts strong arguments that get results.
+The Lynch Law Group is a Dekalb County attorney representing people who have been charged with a broad range of state or federal offenses.
+Guided by decades of experience and a passionate drive to protect clients’ rights, The Lynch Law Group crafts strong arguments that get results.
 As a respected attorney in Dekalb County, we take pride in our ability to offer prospective clients an honest, straightforward assessment of their case.
 For a free consultation, please call our law firm now.

 Why You May Need a Dekalb County Attorney